zakandaiev/adminkit-engine/README.md

 * Engine: add custom pages to Sitemap from Module level
 * Modules: refactor all SQL queries
 * API: create API module
-* Admin: localize settings, menu, quill editor
 * Public: add pagination & filter to Page model

+# New Admin
+* find new localizeable wysiwyg
-* NEW Admin: make translations like how in menu
+* make translations like how in menu